Do you want to better understand not only your own faith, but also the faith of others around the world?

 - 2016, 2019 — Israel and Jordan, where students walked in the footsteps of Jesus and the prophets.
 They saw for themselves the lands where their favorite Bible stories took place and experienced the culture and history of these important places.

 - 2017 — Germany and Switzerland, where we walked in the footsteps of the Reformers and saw the places where Western tradition was deeply shaped.

-There are over 30 endowed scholarships for students in the School of Theology and Philosophy with a call to ministry.
+There are over 30 endowed scholarships for students in the School of Christian Ministry with a call to ministry.
 In addition, there are other university scholarships available and a Nazarene Ministerial Scholarship Program in which Nazarene ministry students can participate during their four years.

 MVNU Religion grads have gone on to study at: